top of page

 Safety Precautions First

-A Step by Step Guide to Solenoid Replacement
+A Step-by-Step Guide to Sprinkler Solenoid Replacement

 With your tools gathered and safety measures in place, you're ready to perform the solenoid replacement.